dylantoporek/pokemon-mini-game-project/README.md

 # Favorties

 The Favorites page contians a display card for each Pokemon you have favorited along with a button to delete them from the favorites page.

+# Upcoming Plans

+I plan to deploy this app after creating another minigame or two using the other base-stats in some creative way.